Introduction to Research at AOP

 These projects make significant contributions to both global understanding of the cosmos and to the wider Northern Ireland Economy.

-The Armagh Observatory and Planetarium is also committed to promote equality, diversity and inclusion in physics, having been awarded Practitioner status by the Juno project run by the Institute of Physics, as well as research integrity.
-Our policy on good practice in research can be found here.
+The Armagh Observatory and Planetarium is also committed to promote gender equality, diversity and inclusion in physics, having been awarded Juno Practitioner status by the Juno project run by the Institute of Physics, as well as the Bronze accreditation by the Diversity Mark.
+We are also committed to research integrity, with a policy on good practice in research that can be found here.

 Sign up to our Newsletter